eecs489staff/a1-sockets-mininet/README.md

 * `-s` indicates this is the `iPerfer` server which should consume data
 * `listen_port` is the port on which the host is waiting to consume data; the port should be in the range `1024 ≤ listen_port ≤ 65535`

-> For simplicity, you can assume these arguments will appear exactly in the order listed above.

 You can use the presence of the `-s` option to determine `iPerfer` should operate in server mode.